Chapter 7 vs. Chapter 13 Bankruptcy: Which is Right for You in Indiana?

 Introduction

-Navigating the intricacies of bankruptcy can be daunting.
-At Indy Finance Law, we understand that declaring bankruptcy is an inherently stressful time and the emotions associated with such a decision can make the choices that come after that initial step seem much more overwhelming.
+Navigating the intricacies of bankruptcy in Indiana can be daunting.
+At Indy Finance Law, we understand that declaring bankruptcy is an inherently stressful time, and the emotions associated with such a decision can make the choices that come after that initial step seem much more overwhelming.
 Now that you have decided to take that first step to declare bankruptcy, you may be wondering what comes next.

-There are two options to pursue, Chapter 7 and Chapter 13 filing, each with their own set of distinct advantages and considerations to assess pursuant to your unique financial situation.
-In this guide, we at Indy Finance Law aim to break down the critical differences between Chapter 7 and Chapter 13 bankruptcies in order to help Indiana residents make informed decisions that align with their distinct financial recovery goals.
+There are two options to pursue Chapter 7 and Chapter 13 filings each with their own set of distinct advantages and considerations to assess pursuant to your unique financial situation.
+In this guide, we at Indy Finance Law aim to break down the critical differences between Chapter 7 and Chapter 13 bankruptcies to help Indiana residents make informed decisions that align with their distinct financial recovery goals and understand what’s the difference between Chapter 7 bankruptcy and Chapter 13.

 Chapter 13 Bankruptcy: A Reorganization Approach